Please ensure Javascript is enabled for purposes of website accessibility

 Drill 3: Receiving With The Back Foot

-This drill is great because it makes players open their hips as they receive on their back foot, and then pass in a new direction.
-This is an extremely common movement in a match, and all players should have it mastered.
-While this drill doesn’t offer decision making aspects, that allows players to really focus on the technique and get in as much repetition as possible.
+This drill is great because it forces players to open their hips as they receive on their back foot, then pass in a new direction.
+This is a very common movement in a match, and all players should master it.
+While this drill doesn’t involve decision-making, it allows players to focus on technique and get as much repetition as possible.

 Drill 4: Two-Touch Passing